 Then install the dependencies: npm install --production

 Check if your key is in the airdrop.
-Replace id_rsa with the location of your key you want to check and the hs1XXXX string with the public address you generated earlier.
+Replace id_rsa with the location of your private key you want to check and the hs1XXXX string with the public address you generated earlier.
+This will prompt for your key's passphrase if encrypted.
 Please see the hs-airdrop README.md file for more information.

 This may take a while, as it is trying to find and decrypt a message to your key.
 If successful you should see a base64 string.
 A NonceError means your key was not included, you can try another key.

 You should see it return a hex hash if successful.
-In an hour or two you should see it propogate over the network.
+In an hour or two you should see it propagate over the network.
 You can see the updated balance by running: ./bin/hsw-cli balance

 You can also try searching for your hs1 address balance by googling/searching: hns block explorer in your web browser and pasting in your hs1 address.